 However, even if many findings are not put into practical application until decades later, basic research is and remains the foundation of economic innovation.
 In order to accelerate the transfer of promising findings to potential applications, the ties between basic and applied research must be strengthened.
 To this end, the Max Planck Society has recently begun expanding its cooperation projects with the Fraunhofer Society in certain fields, such as computer science, materials science, nano- and biotechnology, and regenerative energies, and explicitly promotes projects at the interface between applied and basic research.

 Through its subsidiary Max Planck Innovation GmbH, the Max Planck Society ensures that scientific breakthroughs are converted to economic success.
 Max Planck Innovation brings patents and technologies to the market and assists founders in setting up new companies based on the research results of the Max Planck Society.
-Since 1979, the technology transfer company has assisted with ca. 4,000 inventions and closed over 2,300 license deals.
-In the past 20 years, it has advised about 120 spin-offs.
-In total Max Planck Innovation has generated a revenue of over 400 million euros for inventors, institutes and the Max Planck Society.
+Since 1979, the technology transfer company has assisted with ca. 4,300 inventions and closed over 2,600 license deals.
+Since the beginning of the 1990s it has advised about 146 spin-offs.
+In total Max Planck Innovation has generated a revenue of over 470 million euros for inventors, institutes and the Max Planck Society.